Simple Recursion

 2. Recursive case: Reduces the problem toward the base case.

-Recursion mirrors the problem’s structure elegantly but may use more memory than iteration due to the stack.
+Recursion mirrors the problem’s structure and provides a clear, logical flow.
 Always ensure a base case to avoid infinite recursion.